top of page

 • Draw up your fabric curtains

-If you have timber, plastic or metal blinds, draw them to cover as much glazed surface of the window as possible though with the fins half-open, in angle, to allow the sound wave to bounce in.
+If you have timber, plastic, or metal blinds, draw them to cover as much of the glazed window surface as possible, though with the fins half-open, at an angle, to allow the sound wave to bounce in.

 If the window opens to a quiet garden, leave it open, then the noise can escape.

-Consider these as a temporary measure and do not overlook the trip hazard and fire risk the objects you are adding can cause.
+Consider these temporary measures, and do not overlook the trip hazards and fire risks that the objects you add can cause.

 SCENARIO 2